meganlynn21/instaShare/README.md

 I used the heroku server to deploy the back-end.
 I used a custom domain I made and Netlify to deploy the client side.

+Make a post and try it out!
+Once you have registered an account and are logged in, you can create posts, like posts, and comment on posts.
+You can also delete your own comments and delete your posts.

 Click the link here for the website https://www.instashare.app/